Stacks-Records/stacks-be/README.md

 ## Database Setup
 1. Install knex globally by running `npm install knex -g` and then run `npm install knex --save` to use `knex` CLI commands
 2. Install pg module `npm install pg --save` to connect to PostgreSQL
-3. In the root directory, navigate to `knexfile.js` and configure your environment variables
+3. In the root directory, navigate to `knexfile.js` and configure your environment connection
 4. To migrate and seed data, run `knex migrate:latest && knex seed:run`

 ## Running Local Server

 1. Navigate to `/api` folder from the root directory
 2. Run `node index.js` to start the server

+## Technologies Used

+- Express.js, PostgreSQL, Knex.js, Auth0

 ## Endpoints